Families and relationships

 - Single parents make up one in four families with children – this proportion has largely remained the same since 2001

-- On average, there are fewer children in single parent families than couple parent families: over half of single parent families has only one child
+- On average, there are fewer children in single parent families than couple parent families: over half (55%) of single parent families have only one child

 - Research shows that single parents face a particular risk of loneliness